-The Reservoir #6 plant in Bloomfield is a dual media filtration facility, also known as a complete conventional plant.
+The Reservoir No. 6 plant in Bloomfield is a dual media filtration facility, also known as a complete conventional plant.
 The system combines chemical treatment prior to filtration at six filter beds.
-Because pre-treatment removes most impurities, those remaining impurities can be removed quickly by the filtration process.
+Because pretreatment removes most impurities, the rapid sand filtration process can remove those remaining impurities quickly.
 While the filtration process is accomplished somewhat differently at each plant, there are five basic components in the treatment process that the plants have in common:

 - 1. Filtration

 - 2. Disinfection through chlorination

 - 3. Fluoridation (mandated by the State of Connecticut Department of Public Health to help prevent tooth decay)

 - 4. pH adjustment of all treated water

-- Corrosion control for distribution system piping and household plumbing
+- 5. Corrosion control for distribution system piping and household plumbing